-Foodscaping or Edible Gardening is a technique that can prove to be quite beneficial for you and the environment.
-It is especially practical if you are residing in suburban areas where it has risen to be the most popular gardening trend in recent years.
+Foodscaping or Edible Gardening is a technique that can prove to be quite beneficial to you and the environment.
+It is especially practical if you live in suburban areas where edible gardening has risen to be the most popular gardening trend in recent years.

-The best thing is that anyone can grow food in their backyard, and you don’t have to have a huge lawn for that.
-So are you someone who wants to get into Foodscaping and Edible Gardening?
-Well, here are just the ways to get you started!
+So, are you someone who wants to get into Foodscaping and Edible Gardening?
+Well, here are some ways to get you started!

 What Exactly Is Edible Gardening?

-Foodscaping or Edible Gardening is a modern term that refers to the act of modifying your garden in such a way, in which edible fruits, plants, and herbs can be grown in it.
-It has countless benefits that can help you out in the short-term and the long run.
+Foodscaping or Edible Gardening is a modern term that refers to the act of modifying your garden in such a way that edible fruits, plants, and herbs can be grown in it.
+There are countless benefits that can help you out in the short-term and the long run.
 Note that it doesn’t just refer to planting a few crops like tomatoes or potatoes in your lawn.
 It’s a way of integration, that is both self-sufficient and low-upkeep.

 How to start Foodscaping – aka Edible Gardening?